algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 ### 2. Profile Creation and Management
 - ***Features:***
-  - **Personal Information:** Candidates has their name, contact details, location, and they have to upload a profile picture.
+  - **Personal Information:** Candidates has their name, email, password, contact details, location, and they have their which they can upload if they want.

-  - **Search:** Candidates add their desired job title, Location, and finally the type of contract the candidate wishes to have.
+  - **Search:** Candidates add their desired job title, Location, job preference(e.g., fulltime, part time) and finally the type of contract they wishes to have(e.g., permanent contract, temporary contract).

   - **Soft Skills Section:**
     - **Self-Assessment:** Candidates select their soft skills from a predefined list (e.g., communication, teamwork, problem-solving, leadership, time management).

   - **Situation:**
     - Candidates enter the job he wishes from a list of job
     - Candidates actual situation(Employed, unemployed),
     - Availability(Immediately, Adjustable)
     - Level of experience(Beginner, 2-3 years, 4-10 years, 10 years plus).
-    - Qualification level(BEP/CAP, Employee/Operator/BAC, Technician/ Employee BAC+2, Agent-control/ BAC +3/4, Engineer/Officer/BAC +5, Executive Officer).

 ### 3. Job Search and Matching
 - ***Features:***